ISPF: Customization

 ISPF is designed to be customized for each user (a fairly new concept in 1974, when it was introduced).
 Some of the customization is global and some is specific to an ISPF application.

 It supports a set of 24 function keys which, when pressed, execute commands.
 These are customizable: Each user can replace the default commands assigned to any key with his own preferred command (or series of commands).
 User settings are stored centrally, so that the user can logon from any terminal and that session will remember their previously-chosen commands for each key.
-Most personal computers copied this, and have a set of 12 or 24 function keys.
-Even some defaults have endured: the F1 key triggers a "help" function on a large number of mainframe & PC programs.
+Most personal computers (PCs) copied this, and have a set of 12 or 24 function keys.
+Even some defaults have endured: the F1 key triggers a "help" function on a large number of mainframe and PC programs.

-ISPF remembers each user's choices for such things as screen colors & layout, the location of the command line and scrolling preferences.
+ISPF remembers each user's choices for such things as screen colors and layout, the location of the command line and scrolling preferences.
 It also remembers the last-used data set names on each panel, so the next time the panel is used the names are already filled in.
 This is very convenient for mainframe programmers because they frequently work with the same files repeatedly.

 PC use

 Many of the early users of PCs were mainframe programmers or users, who were accustomed to and liked the ISPF panel system.
 This led several companies to create partial clones of ISPF that run on DOS, OS/2, Windows or Unix PC systems.
 In 1984 IBM introduced the EZ-VU dialog manager for DOS PCs, and later OS/2.
 In 1991 Tritus, Inc introduced Tritus SPF (TSPF), a program to allow use of mainframe ISPF applications and edit macros written in REXX on DOS, OS/2 and Windows; the last release was 1.2.8 in 1994.
 Freeware ISPF-style editors for Windows include SPF/SE and SPFlite.

-In 1994 IBM introduced a built-in downloadable client program called the ISPF Workstation Agent (WSA) (Note: IBM has announced the intention of dropping WSA.) that can install and run on OS/2, Windows and selected UNIX workstations; the z/OS version of ISPF only includes WSA for Windows and selected UNIX workstations.
+In 1994 IBM introduced a built-in downloadable client program called the ISPF Workstation Agent (WSA) (Note: IBM has announced the intention of dropping WSA.) that can install and run on OS/2, Windows and selected Unix workstations; the z/OS version of ISPF only includes WSA for Windows and selected Unix workstations.
 WSA communicates directly with ISPF on z/OS and provides a point-and-click graphical user interface automatically.

 The ISPF Workstation Agent can be used to edit PC based files from the ISPF editor to take advantage of the editor's strengths.